mehdiyari/Fallery/README.md

-# fallery
+# Fallery
-Gallery and media(photo, video) picker for android
+open source gallery and media picker for android +17